ruby/syntax_suggest/README.md

 Ruby allows you to syntax check a file with warnings using `ruby -wc`.
 This emits a parser error instead of a human focused error.
 Ruby's parse errors attempt to narrow down the location and can tell you if there is a glaring indentation error involving `end`.

-The `dead_end` algorithm doesn't just guess at the location of syntax errors, it re-parses the document to prove that it captured them.
+The `syntax_suggest` algorithm doesn't just guess at the location of syntax errors, it re-parses the document to prove that it captured them.

 This library focuses on the human side of syntax errors.
 It cares less about why the document could not be parsed (computer problem) and more on what the programmer needs (human problem) to fix the problem.